-The manufacturing industry is the third largest employment area in North Carolina and an important part of our state’s economy.
-In 2018, state wide there were 475,000 jobs or 10.8% of all jobs in the state were in the manufacturing sector.
+The manufacturing industry is the third largest employment area in North Carolina and an important part of our state’s economy which employs 460,000 workers.
 NC manufacturing ranks 5th in the nation and we lead the Southeast.

+Exposure to chemicals that are toxic, or corrosive, can cause debilitating diseases.
+A growing concern in NC is the rise of manufactured stone and the exposure to silica when cut.
 In addition, manufacturing workers frequently use heavy machinery to complete their daily duties.
-These machines can be dangerous, to say the least.
-If a machine malfunctions, it can cause serious harm to a worker.
+Defective equipment can be dangerous, to say the least.
+If a machine malfunctions, it can cause serious harm to factory workers.
 In addition, human error is always a factor.

-Manufacturing Injuries and NC Workers’ Compensation
+NC Workers’ Compensation for Injured Workers

 In North Carolina, state law provides medical compensation and wage (indemnity) loss benefits for non-fatal injuries and death benefits for fatal injuries.
 Medical compensation includes medical treatment and mileage reimbursement for treatment of your workplace injury.
 Lost Wage benefits provide monetary compensation due to your inability to earn wages because of your accident.
 This benefit provides compensation based on the physical impairment of the injured body part as well.